Nahuel61920/50-Proyectos-en-50-dias/README.md

 ## 50 proyectos en 50 días

-Este es un reto personal de crear un mini proyecto de html-css-javascript, por 50 dias seguidos.
+Este es un reto personal de crear un mini proyecto de html-css-javascript, por 50 dias seguidos.<br>
 This is a personal challenge to create a mini html-css-javascript project, for 50 days in a row.

 <table>